quauab/TextFileWriter/README.md

 # Text File Writer
 Overwrite or append to a text file.
-A simple Java solution containing a class for overwriting a text file and a class for appending to a text file.
-Both classes  will create the text file if it does not exist and both contain an overloaded method that allows to specify a new file's extension.

 <h2>Installation</h2>
 <ol>